Artificial Intelligence and the Economist: Risks, Opportunities, and How to Prepare (Updated May 2026)

 Informed decision-making

-By analyzing data, AI can help financial leaders understand the consequences of different decisions.
-For example, a Chief Financial Officer (CFO) equipped with AI can test how the company would be affected by changes in exchange rates, raw material prices, etc., and make more informed strategic decisions.
+By analyzing data, AI can help financial managers understand the consequences of various decisions.
+For example, an AI-equipped Chief Financial Officer (CFO) can test how the company would be affected by changes in exchange rates, raw material prices, etc., and make more informed strategic decisions.

 Reduction of human errors